Life Comes With a Latte

 What’s Good for the Goose is Good for the Gander.

-This particular topic been a huge theme in my life as of late and it certainly coincides with my previous blog on Fairness or Happiness.
+This particular topic has been a huge theme in my life as of late and it certainly coincides with my previous blog on Fairness or Happiness.

 Let’s dive into the meaning of “What is good for the Goose, is good for the Gander”.